IBM/wcs-ocaml/docs/index.md

   end
 ```

-To be compiled, this program needs to be linked to the `wcs-lib` and
+To compile this program, we need to link the libraries `wcs-lib` and
-`wcs-api` libraries.
-Using `ocamlfind`, it can be done as follows:
+`wcs-api`.
+Using `ocamlfind` the command is:

 ```
 ocamlfind ocamlc -linkpkg -package wcs-lib -package wcs-api knockknock.ml